natario1/CameraView/README.md

   - While taking pictures, image is captured normally using the camera APIs.
   - While shooting videos, image is captured as a freeze frame of the `CameraView` preview (similar to SnapChat and Instagram)
 - Built-in tap to focus
+- `CameraUtils` to help with Bitmaps and orientations
 - EXIF support
   - Automatically detected orientation tag
   - Plug in location tags with `CameraView.setLocation(double, double)`
 - Control the camera parameters via XML or programmatically
-- TODO: Built-in pinch to zoom

 ## Setup